· ·

 Breast milk has been used as a natural remedy for thousands of years.

-So for all you new moms out there with an oversupply of milk -especially those first few weeks postpartum when all your milk comes in.
-Or those times you have a clogged milk duct and you’re pumping extra to avoid developing mastitis.
-Making your own breastmilk lotion could be a great way put some of the over-supply to use.
+For all you new moms out there with an oversupply of milk, especially those first few weeks postpartum when your milk comes in full force, or when you’re pumping extra to avoid a clogged duct or mastitis.
+Making your own breast milk lotion is a great way to put that extra milk to good use.

-Or if you’re like me and found a few precious ounces left over in your freezer.
+And if you’re like me and found a few precious ounces left in your freezer, this is the perfect solution!

 breast milk lotion pinterest graphic